How’s your week going? Let me guess…

 4. Executive functions take years to full develop in everyone, not just exceptional children.

-Executive function skills begin to develop in late infancy and continue to solidify into adulthood.
-In fact, research shows that executive function skills don’t peak until we reach age 25.
+Research shows that executive functioning in children doesn’t peak until age 25.
 This means that ALL children sometimes have issues with planning a task, organizing their things, staying calm, and changing plans.
 When a child is described as having “executive function defects,” they are not developing executive function at the same rate as their friends.
 However, they likely still have some strong areas and some weaker areas.

 5. Many of the executive functions can be improved with quality intervention.

 It’s true!
 We can work with our children and support their ability to gather all of their materials before starting a project.
+We can help them grow their independence with visual routines so they can see (and anticipate) what is coming next.
 We can help them take deep breaths or go for a walk when they are angry.
 Or, encourage them to think of a new solution when the first plan didn’t work.
 There is no “magic cure” for these challenges.
 But, with practice and a LOT of patience, we are all capable of learning new skills.

-What questions do you have about executive function?
+What questions do you have about executive functioning in children?
 Let us know in the comments!

 And if your child has ADHD, you DO NOT want to miss our comprehensive, science-backed, FREE ADHD Parenting Guide.
 We break down our top six tips for parenting ADHD.
 Even better, we explain the science behind them – so you can confidently support your child!
 Need more support?
 Check out our online course, Creating Calm, which can be done from anywhere… on a schedule that works for you!